What is a spam filter?

 What factors influence how effective a spam filter is?

 There are many factors that influence how effective a spam filter is.
 One is the type of spam filter being used.
 Some spam filters are more effective than others at catching spam messages.
 The settings for a spam filter can also affect how well it works.
-If the filter is set too aggressively, it may end up blocking even the legitimate messages from reaching the reader.
+If the filter is set too aggressively, it may end up blocking even legitimate messages from reaching the reader.
 If it is not aggressive enough, it may not catch all of the spam messages.

 Another factor that can affect how effective a spam filter is the content of the email.
 Spam filters are often trained to look for certain words or phrases that are commonly used in spam messages like “free” or “money”.
 If an email contains any of these words or phrases, it may be more likely to be blocked by the spam filter.